 Computers and the Internet have become essential tools in the modern business world.
 People rely on the Internet for just about everything including the following:

 - Medical advice

 People may jokingly claim to have an addiction to the Internet, but recent research suggests that Internet addiction is a very real issue with serious consequences.
-Since there can be no physical dependency to the Internet like there is with an addiction drugs or alcohol, researches have labeled Internet addiction as Internet addiction disorder (IAD).
+Since there can be no physical dependency on the Internet like there is with an addiction to drugs or alcohol, researchers have labeled Internet addiction as Internet addiction disorder (IAD).
 The disorder covers a number of impulse-control issues including the following:

 - Cybersex addiction: Compulsive use of Internet pornography sites.

 - Cyber-relationship addiction: Addiction to virtual relationships.
 People become obsessed with online friends and prefer their virtual reality to real-life relationships.

 - Net compulsions: Compulsive use of online gaming or online auction or bidding sites resulting in real-life financial troubles.

 - Information overload: Obsessive web surfing or database browsing.
 People feel they must get on the Internet constantly throughout the day, and this interferes with their productivity and real-life responsibilities.

 - Computer addiction: Fixated time spent on the computer.
 Many “computer geeks” fall into this category with acts of obsessive computer programming or gaming.